SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 The training pipeline is managed by `Airflow` DAGs, which takes care of data preparation and actual training using `Keras`.
 The experimentation tracking can either be done:

 - locally with  `MLFlow` or
 - on the Weights and Biases cloud.
 The latter requires one to have a WandB account (the free tier is more than sufficient).
-In particular, you will need your `WANDB_API_KEY` (see below)
+In particular, you will need your `WANDB_API_KEY` (see below).

 To do this, we run a docker compose stack that contains all the necessary services.
 In order for everything to work, one needs to configure a few things first.
 The configuration for this project is managed via Hydra, that uses nested, composable yaml files.
 The configuration files are in `./setup/conf`.
-For more details on training pipeline, see [here]().

 First the user _must_ set up a secrets file, which will contain the AWS (and optionally WANDB credentials).
 This should be a file in standard `.env` format.
 Here is one example of how it can be created (assuming one is using WandB):